MinBZK/work-packages-library/doccle-demonstrator-vil/README.md

 For more information please go to: [https://doccle.nl/](https://doccle.nl/).

 ## Contact
-If you are interested, have questions, or would like to receive more information, you can reach out to Otto Lagemaat on email address: [otto.lagemaat@doccle.nl](mailto:otto.lagemaat@doccle.nl).
+If you are interested, have questions, or would like to receive more information, you can reach out to Otto Lagemaat on email address: [otto.lagemaat@doccle.nl](mailto:otto.lagemaat@doccle.nl) or by phone: [+31 (0)6 4327 5376](tel:+31643275376).

 # Purpose